LiteObject/Machine-Learning-Notebook/Notes.md

 ### Recurrent Neural Networks (RNN)
 Neural networks that can process sequential data by utilizing feedback connections, making them suitable for tasks like natural language processing and speech recognition.

+### Activation Function
+A mathematical function applied to the output of a neuron in a neural network, introducing non-linearity and enabling complex mappings between inputs and outputs.

+### Batch Size
+The number of training examples used in each iteration of the training process.
+Larger batch sizes can lead to faster training, but may require more memory.

+### Learning Rate
+A hyperparameter that determines the step size at which the model's parameters are updated during training.
+It influences the speed and stability of the learning process.

+### Dropout
+A regularization technique used during training to randomly deactivate a certain percentage of neurons in a neural network, reducing overfitting and improving generalization.

+### Backpropagation
+An algorithm used to compute the gradients of the loss function with respect to the parameters of a neural network, enabling efficient parameter updates during training.

+### Bias
+An additional parameter in a machine learning model that allows for shifting the output in a non-linear manner, providing flexibility and improving model performance.